google/flatbuffers/docs/source/Tutorial.md

 in your language through an object based API (`--gen-object-api`) or reflection.
 See the individual language documents for support.

-## JSON with FlatBuffers

-#### Using `flatc` as a Conversion Tool
+## Using `flatc` as a JSON Conversion Tool

+If you are working with C, C++, or Lobster, you can parse JSON at runtime.
-This is often the preferred method to use JSON with FlatBuffers, as it doesn't require you to add any new code to your program.
+If your language does not support JSON at the moment, `flatc` may provide an alternative.
+Using `flatc` is often the preferred method, as it doesn't require you to add any new code to your program.
 It is also efficient, since you can ship with the binary data.
 The drawback is that it requires an extra step for your users/developers to perform (although it may be able to be automated as part of your compilation).

+#### JSON to binary representation

 Lets say you have a JSON file that describes your monster.
 In this example, we will use the file `flatbuffers/samples/monsterdata.json`.